 - (1) Effective January 1, 2020, we recognize revenue on a net basis for the Programmatic activity, which had been recognized on a gross basis historically, including for the year ended December 31, 2019.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies, Judgments and Estimates-Revenue Recognition" for information regarding the revenue recognition presentation change. - (2) If revenue for 2019 had been presented on using as adjusted (non-IFRS) revenue to facilitate comparability, net profit margin for the year ended December 31, 2019 would be 3%. - (3) For the year ended December 31, 2019, our audited revenue consists of (i) Programmatic revenue that is recognized on a gross basis (which includes the Programmatic media cost (as defined below)) and (ii) Performance revenue that is recognized on a gross basis (which includes the Performance media cost (as defined below)).
-For the year ended December 31, 2020, our audited revenue consists of (i) Programmatic revenue that is recognized on a net basis (which excludes the Programmatic media cost) and (ii) Performance revenue that is recognized on a gross basis.
-For information regarding the revenue recognition presentation change of our Programmatic revenue, see "-Critical Accounting Policies, Judgments and Estimates-Revenue Recognition".
-We present as adjusted (non-IFRS) revenue to facilitate comparability solely for the year ended December 31, 2019, which excludes programmatic media cost.

-(4) Contribution ex-TAC is a supplemental measure of our financial performance that is not required by, or presented in accordance with, IFRS.
-Contribution ex-TAC should not be considered as an alternative to gross profit as a measure of financial performance.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies, Judgments and Estimates-Revenue Recognition" for information regarding the revenue recognition presentation change. - (2) If revenue for 2019 had been presented on a comparable basis to facilitate comparability, total revenue for the year ended December 31, 2019 would be \$208,459 thousand. - (3) Gross profit margin is defined as revenue less cost of revenue (exclusive of depreciation and amortization) calculated as a percentage of revenue.
+If revenue for 2019 had been presented on a comparable basis to facilitate comparability, gross profit margin for the year ended December 31, 2019 would be 66%. - (4) If revenue for 2019 had been presented on a comparable basis to facilitate comparability, net profit margin for the year ended December 31, 2019 would be 3%. - (5) Net revenue is a supplemental measure of our financial performance that is not required by, or presented in accordance with, IFRS.
+Net revenue should not be considered as an alternative to revenue as a measure of financial performance.

-Contribution ex-TAC is defined as our gross profit plus depreciation and amortization attributable to cost of revenues and cost of revenues (exclusive of depreciation and amortization) minus both the Programmatic media cost and the Performance media cost (collectively, "traffic acquisition costs" or "TAC"), since we arrange for the transfer of such costs from the supplier to the customer through the use of our platform and do not control such features prior to transfer to the customer.
-Contribution ex-TAC is included in this prospectus because it is a key metric used by management and our board of directors to assess our financial performance.
-Contribution ex-TAC or similar measures are frequently used by analysts, investors and other interested parties to evaluate companies in our industry.
-Management believes that Contribution ex-TAC is an appropriate measure of operating performance because it eliminates the impact of expenses that do not relate directly to the performance of the underlying business.
+Net revenue is defined as our revenue calculated on a net basis by excluding the media cost for both Programmatic and Performance activities.
+Net revenue is included in this prospectus because it is a key metric used by management and our board of directors to assess our financial performance.
+Net revenue is frequently used by analysts, investors and other interested parties to evaluate companies in our industry.
+Management believes that Net revenue is an appropriate measure of operating performance because it eliminates the impact of expenses that do not relate directly to the performance of the underlying business.

-The following table reconciles Contribution ex-TAC to the most directly comparable IFRS financial performance measure, which is gross profit:
+The following table reconciles Net revenue to the most directly comparable IFRS financial performance measure, which is Revenue: